|

 He could not walk well yet, but he could stand steadily.
 They had strapped the jointless artificial legs to his leg stumps with a harness that he wore like a garter belt hanging from the waist.

 His arm stumps offered no opportunity of arms, but floor-length crutches harnessed to his shoulders enabled him to balance as he stood and would, with enough practice, give him a sure but stiff-legged gait.
-He could not wear this heavy gear for long periods of time without suffering from exhaustion and pain, but Joventino assured him that energy and power would increase with time.

 It was his joy that kept him on his "feet," we thought.
 We wondered what ideas he might have for his future, given the new perspective of his life.